 A chest x-ray

-Skin tests, chest x-ray, and sometimes computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) of the chest, and examination and culture of a sputum sample for tuberculosis, and blood tests for HIV infection are also done if people have lost weight or have risk factors for these disorders.
+Skin tests, chest x-ray, and sometimes computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) of the chest, and examination and culture of a sputum sample for tuberculosis, and blood tests for HIV infection are also done if people have lost weight or have risk factors for these disorders.

 If no warning signs are present, doctors can often make a diagnosis based on the history and physical examination and begin treatment without doing tests.
-In some people, the examination suggests a diagnosis, but tests are done to confirm it (see table Some Causes and Features of Cough Some Causes and Features of Cough ).
+In some people, the examination suggests a diagnosis, but tests are done to confirm it (see table ).

-If the examination does not suggest a cause of a cough and no warning signs are present, many doctors try giving people a drug to treat one of three common causes of cough:
+If the examination does not suggest a cause of a cough and no warning signs are present, many doctors try giving people a medication to treat one of three common causes of cough:

 An antihistamine/decongestant combination or a nasal corticosteroid or nasal muscarinic antagonist spray (for postnasal drip)